Task 1: The World's Muslim Population:

 The general ethical demands of traditional Zoroastrian life are "centered on agriculture", and include living a simple life, always telling the truth and doing what is right.

 11.)
-Who are the Parsis, and where do most of them live today?
+Who are the Parsis, and where do most of them

 The Parasis are those who still practice Zoroastrianism today and "combine a wide variety of features from the Zoroastrian tradition".
 Today, most Zoroastrians live in India.